-If the accident involved more than one car, the drivers involved should exchange information and complete an MV-104 form.
+If the accident involved more than one car, the drivers involved should exchange information.
 If someone is injured or killed in the crash, call 911.

 If there are any domestic animals involved, contact their owners immediately.
 It is illegal to drive away from the scene of an accident.

 If you are not at fault for the accident, you can make an insurance claim.
 The next step is to update your insurance provider.
 Finally, get a copy of the police report.
 It will help if you can prove that the other driver violated any traffic laws.

 Reporting an uninsured driver

 In order to get your costs covered after an accident, you should report the uninsured driver to your insurance company.